Larry Eyler: Coordinated task force

-On the first day of the Central Indiana Multi-Agency Investigation Team's existence, the task force contacted the FBI's National Crime Information Center, describing the method of murder and body disposal of the offender they were seeking and requesting police forces who had discovered young male murder victims whose wounds matched this pattern to contact them.
+On the first day of CIMAIT's existence, the task force contacted the FBI's National Crime Information Center, describing the method of murder and body disposal of the offender they were seeking and requesting police forces who had discovered young male murder victims whose wounds matched this pattern to contact them.
 Shortly thereafter, investigators in Kentucky contacted the task force reporting that a 29-year-old Lexington resident named Jay Reynolds had been discovered stabbed to death in Madison County on March 22, and that his body had likely been transported to the site of its discovery.
 Days later, investigators in Chicago reported that the body of an 18-year-old African-American teenager named Jimmie Roberts had been found with thirty-five stab wounds to his body in Thorn Creek on May 9.
 Both victims were linked to the manhunt for the same perpetrator, whom this task force termed the Highway Murderer.

 On June 6, a former lover of Eyler's named Thomas Henderson phoned the investigation team's confidential hotline to voice his suspicions that Eyler might be the killer they were seeking; he explained that his former lover had been charged with "some sort of stabbing" of a young hitchhiker in 1978, possessed a violent temper, and had a penchant for bondage.
-Henderson added that Eyler worked in a liquor store in Greencastle on Saturdays and lived in Terre Haute with an older male at weekends.
-He also informed investigators that in May 1982, Eyler had drugged a 14-year-old boy, later abandoning the unconscious youth in woodland close to Greencastle.
+Henderson added that Eyler worked in a liquor store in Greencastle on Saturdays and lived in Terre Haute with an older male on the weekends.
+He also informed investigators that in May 1982, Eyler had drugged a 14-year-old boy, later abandoning the unconscious teenager in woodland close to Greencastle.
 The boy had not been molested, and investigators theorized the reason Eyler had given the boy sedatives was as a means to test the effectiveness of the drug.

 Conducting a background check on Eyler, investigators discovered he had been arrested in 1978 for attempting to sexually assault a teenage hitchhiker whom he had stabbed and left for dead.
 The handcuffing of the youth's wrists and binding of his ankles matched the modus operandi of the Highway Murderer, whose victims had also been discovered with welt marks upon their wrists and ankles.
 Furthermore, Eyler was known to regularly travel between Indianapolis and Chicago.
 This information was considered sufficient to keep an informal track of Eyler's whereabouts, but not to place him under full surveillance.